Why we are running this study

 What happens during this study

-Next, your child will play two interactive games, with a break in between games.
-This second part of this study will also take about 30 minutes.
+Next, your child will play two memory games with some animals.
+This second part of this study will also take about 20 minutes, with about 10 minutes for each of the two games.

 Participation is voluntary